Fresno State vs. Wyoming NCAA Football Odds, Plays and Insights | October 16, 2021

 Wyoming Stats and Trends

-- The Cowboys have been underdogs by 3.5 points or more one time this year and have not covered the spread once.
+- This year, the Cowboys are winless ATS when entering a game as an underdog of 3.5 points or more.

-- Wyoming's games this season have eclipsed the over/under two times in four opportunities (50%).
+- Wyoming's games this year have hit the over on two of four set point totals (50%).

-- Wyoming is 1-1-1 against the spread and 3-0 overall when the team records more than 22.5 points.
+- Wyoming is 1-1-1 against the spread and 3-0 overall when the team puts up more than 22.5 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.